We will help to ‘demystify’ the system and reduce some of the stress and anxiety.

 Below we touch on three programs or funding channels designed to help parents of children diagnosed with Autism Spectrum Disorder.
 Autism support as mentioned takes on many forms from financial to educational support.
 Spectrum Clarity exists to help you through the process of obtaining the funding and help you are entitled to.

 Our Managing Director Elaine Jackson understands the difficulties facing parents who have just discovered their child or children have Autism.
 She has been there with her own son.
 Because of this, Elaine was determined to help other parents through the maze of forms, red tape and acronyms with as little stress as possible.
-If you need help with Autism support don’t hesitate to give Elaine a call on 0418 490 814.
+If you need help with Autism support call Spectrum Clarity to speak to our Office Manager on 0418 490 814.

 Carer Allowance from Centrelink